Bolt Circle Calculator

 How do you measure a 5-lug bolt pattern?

-A 5-lug pattern has no directly opposite hole.
-Use a two-apart center-to-center chord, a center-to-outer-edge method, or a calculator mode specifically built for skipped-hole measurements.
+A 5-lug pattern has no directly opposite lug, so use a two-apart center-to-center measurement or a center-to-outer measurement method.
+Make sure the calculator mode matches the way you measured the pattern.

 Scroll to Top